busy-beaver-dev/busy-beaver/README.md

 We are currently working on additional features to improve ChiPy community engagement.
 Please join the conversation in `#busy-beaver-meta` on the [ChiPy Slack](https://chipy.slack.com/).

+## Contributing

+Busy-Beaver is always looking for new contributors!
+Previous open source experience is not required!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Development Notes

 Busy-Beaver is an open source project where all artificats (code, Docker image, etc) are online.
 We use the [Twelve-Factor Application Methodology](https://12factor.net) for building services to design the CICD process and to keep information secure.